 Bottom Line

-Food vendor insurance is a policy, or combination of policies, that protects your business from losses you may face as a result of liability of a first-party property claim.
+Food vendor insurance is a policy, or combination of policies, that protects your business from losses you may face as a result of any liability of a first-party property claim.
 The core policies are general liability and property.